DaveMielke/NBP/b2g/doc/UserInterface/Overview/rendering.rst

   password field

 is displayed.
-Also, an asterisk [*] is displayed for each character you type within it.
+Also, |the password character| is displayed for each character you type within it.

 Input Area Indicators
 `````````````````````